-327 Bottom End
+327 Bottom End (Inspection and Assembly)

-Inspection and rebuild of the Corvette 327 bottom end included pistons, rods, crankshaft, harmonic balancer, and oil pump.
-With the motor still in the car, oil pan removal requires loosening the tie rod assembly and swinging it out of the way.
-Having the car on four jack stands made this possible.
-After the oil pan is removed, all traces of the old gasket were cleaned with a razor blade and gasket scraper.
+If you're not pulling the motor out of the car, oil pan removal on a C2/C3 Corvette requires loosening the tie rod assembly and swinging it out of the way.
+Having the car on four jack stands makes this possible.

 Cast vs Forged Crankshaft

-Up until it's last year of production (1968), Chevy 327 small-blocks had a smaller journal crank and connecting rods than the later 350ci small blocks (11/32" rod bolts until about 1968, large-journal rods had 3/8" bolts).
+Up until it's last year of production (1968), Chevy 327 engines had a smaller journal crank and connecting rods than the later 350ci small blocks (11/32" rod bolts until about 1968, large-journal rods had 3/8" bolts).

-Because of the age factor, I replaced the shaft bushing.
+Because of the age factor, the shaft bushing should also be replaced.
 The old one was tight (as it should be) and needed to be cut off with a razor-blade.

-read Spray Paint Engine
+Read: Spray Paint Engine